kiwi1236/cora/README.md

 to intall the required packages.

 Then you should be able to run `cora_colab.ipynb` to reproduce the results if you don't encounter and dependency issues.
 But still, the most recommended way to run this notebook is through Google Colab with T4 GPU.

+After you start on the `cora_colab.ipynb` notebook, simply run through all the cells in the notebook, and you should be able to reproduce all the results given in the final project report.